mariahnorell/website/content/courses/hr_analytics/_index.md

 ---
 # Course title, summary, and position.
-linktitle: An Example Course
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+linktitle: Human Resource Analytics
+summary: Examines how Human Resource (HR) professionals can use data analytics to inform HR decisions.
+Includes descriptive, predictive, and prescriptive analytics.
+Concepts are applied using software tools like Qualtrics, Python, Excel, and Tableau.
 weight: 1

 # Page metadata.
-title: Overview
+title: Human Resource Analytics
-date: "2018-09-09T00:00:00Z"
+date: "2021-01-01T00:00:00Z"
-lastmod: "2018-09-09T00:00:00Z"
+lastmod: "2021-01-01T00:00:00Z"
 draft: false  # Is this a draft? true/false
-toc: true  # Show table of contents? true/false
+toc: false  # Show table of contents? true/false
 type: docs  # Do not modify.

 # Add menu entry to sidebar.
 # - name: Declare this menu item as a parent with ID `name`.
 # - weight: Position of link in menu.
 menu:
-  example:
+  hr_analytics:
     name: Overview
     weight: 1

-# Slides (optional).
-#   Associate this project with Markdown slides.
-#   Simply enter your slide deck's filename without extension.
-#   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
-#   Otherwise, set `slides = ""`.
-slides: python

 ---

 ## Flexibility